Have you got a question? We’ve got answers.

 Find upcoming events on our MFin Events page.

-We would be delighted to meet you at our Visit days and are also able to answer any queries you have via the online query form.
+We would be delighted to meet you at our Visit days and are also able to answer any queries you have via email.
 Find upcoming events on our MFin events page.

 If there are no current events listed and you would like to visit the School.
 Please contact our Admissions Team.